Danilo Vizmanos: Early naval career

 Vizmanos received his commission to serve in the Philippine Naval Patrol in 1951 and was immediately assigned to the government's campaign against dissidents in the areas of the Quezon and Bicol provinces.

 Vizmanos had entered the Armed Forces of the Philippines during the height of the cold war, so the discourse of the time was highly polarized between those who held a western capitalist world view and those who held a socialist-influenced worldview.
 As the armed force of a "third world" country, the Armed Forces of the Philippines got caught in between, but leaned towards the West in light of its mutual defense treaty with the United States.

 Early on in his naval career, Vizmanos grew concerned about the tendency of Philippine soldiers to flaunt their authority over civilians, seeing ita s inimical both to military discipline and to civil-military relations.

 Vizmanos also became frustrated by the United States' practice of donating old equipment to the Philippine Navy in compliance with their obligations under the RP-US Military Assistance Agreement, noting that the practice led to significant costs in terms of repairs, and often led to accidents.

-Later the Armed Forces of the Philippines would experience even more changes when Ferdinand Marcos beame president and began cultivating close ties with select officers within the Philippine Military and promoting them to key positions in order to have a strong influence on the armed forces.
+Later the Armed Forces of the Philippines would experience even more changes when Ferdinand Marcos became president and began cultivating close ties with select officers within the Philippine Military and promoting them to key positions in order to have a strong influence on the armed forces.